 68) How long do people typically spend on your website?

-69) What is the bounce rate for your site?
+69) What is your website’s bounce rate?

 71) What is the page load time of your site?

-72) Is your current site optimized for mobile users?
+72) Is your site responsive and mobile-friendly?

 73) How many pages on your site are indexed?